Our approach to AI-driven system mapping HL7 to FHIR data

 Suppose one medical device collects and stores a patient’s data in a database.
 The patient goes to a hospital, and the staff needs their previous health results.
 A doctor or a nurse sends a query via an application, but the hospital system operates in the FHIR standard and the medical device from before stores data in the HL7 format.
 To make use of the results of the examination taken earlier, the data has to be “translated” from one format to another so the hospital system can understand it.

 Data mapping leads to medical data interoperability; it’s a process of matching fields from one database or dataset to another, creating a link between the elements.
-It’s a crucial step in data integration and migration projects, ensuring that data from the source is accurately translated and transferred to the target system.
+It’s a crucial step in data integration and migration projects, ensuring that data from one format is accurately translated and transferred to the target system.

-Usually, data mapping in the healthcare sector is conducted manually.
+Usually, data mapping in the healthcare sector is conducted manually, which limits real-time data access possibilities.
 This method involves domain experts who analyse and align data elements from one standard to the other.
 This approach, while thorough, significantly slows down the data exchange process and burdens healthcare IT professionals.

-The medical data mapping system we developed responds to the need for automation in the healthcare data exchange process.
+The healthcare data mapping system we developed responds to the need for automation in the patient data exchange process.
 By automating data mapping from one system to the other, as an example HL7 to FHIR, the system aims to shorten the time needed to transform the data, thus relieving people involved in the process.

 The project has been undertaken as a part of Spyrosoft’s R&D programme, Innovation Lab.
 Following the market’s need, we decided to implement artificial intelligence as an essential component of a system for mapping healthcare data.